JoJo Romero: Philadelphia Phillies

 On August 21, 2020, with the Phillies playing a road game in Atlanta, Romero made his big league debut.
 He pitched the eighth inning, with the Braves ahead 11–2.
 Romero struck out all three batters that he faced.
 Romero finished his rookie season with a 7.59 ERA in 12 appearances.

 On May 19, 2021, it was announced that Romero would undergo Tommy John surgery, ending his 2021 season.
 In 11 games, Romero recorded a 7.00 ERA with 8 strikeouts.

+On July 15, 2022, Romero was activated from the injured list to make his return from surgery.

 St. Louis Cardinals

-On July 30, 2022, Romero was traded to the Cardinals in exchange for infielder Edmundo Sosa.
+On July 30, 2022, Romero was traded to the St. Louis Cardinals in exchange for infielder Edmundo Sosa.
+Romero pitched in 15 games for St. Louis down the stretch, recording a 3.77 ERA with 16 strikeouts in 14.1 innings of work.

+Romero was optioned to the Triple-A Memphis Redbirds to begin the 2023 season.

+International career

+Romero played for the Mexico national baseball team at the 2023 World Baseball Classic.